Abandon All Hope...

 - Fantastic Racism: Lucifer is revealed to hate demons.

-- Fatal Family Photo: After their party, Cas, Bobby, the Winchesters and the Harvelles take a photograph.
-The Harvelles end up dying.
+- Fatal Family Photo: After their party, Cas, Bobby, the Winchesters, and the Harvelles take a photograph.
+Both Harvelles die.

 - Grim Reaper: The hunters realize that Lucifer is trying to summon Death itself.
-Since Big Daddy Reaper's coming, dozens—if not hundreds—of reapers show crop up in town.
+Since Big Daddy Reaper's coming, dozens—if not hundreds—of Reapers show up in town.
 (Alastair was right; they ARE like lemmings.)

-- Hope Spot: Dean shoots Lucifer with the Colt, who falls down and appears dead.
+- Hope Spot: Dean shoots Lucifer in the head with the Colt, who falls down and appears dead.
 Dean and Sam looks at each other for ten seconds, with Sam jumping nervously in celebration.
 And then Lucifer breathes in and gets back up.